FWU-DE/fwu-kc-extensions/README.md

 Identity provider mapper regarding school IDs made up of a home organization and a school ID.
 For more details please check [here](./school-mapper/README.md).

+### Login event publisher

+It holds the customization to publish a message in RABBITMQ on LOGIN event in KC.
+For more details please check [here](./login-event-publisher/README.md).

 ### Extension of User Info endpoint with school details